 Make Mini Low Carb Cheesecakes

 This recipe could be spread out over a few smaller cake tins to make a mini cheesecake, or you can simply select the servings dial to reduce the ingredients down until you make the size you desire.

 Keto Cheesecake Net Carbs

-This recipe contains 5g net carbs per serve, which is good considering how delicious it is.
+This keto cheesecake contains 5g net carbs per serve, which is good considering how delicious it is.
 You can simply dial down the net carbs by either reducing the base, or removing the base entirely and just making it a pie dish (other ideas welcome).

 Keto Cheesecake - New York Baked Cheesecake

-- In a large glass bowl, mix the almond flour, coconut flour, xanthan gum, baking powder, erythritol and salt together until each of the ingredients are indistinguishable.
+- In a large glass bowl, mix the almond flour, coconut flour, xanthan gum, baking powder, erythritol and salt together until each of the ingredients are well combined.

 - This process has to be done quickly, otherwise, it will not work! - Cut the cold butter up into small chunks, and add it to the dry ingredients.
 Press the butter into the dry ingredients by using two forks.
 This can also be done in a food processor by pulsing the chunks of butter and dry ingredients for 20 - 30 seconds on high

 - In a 22cm (8.5") springform cake tin, line the bottom insert with baking paper, grease the inside with butter and press the base mixture into the bottom of the tin.
 I usually press it halfway up the sides as well.